FilOzone/filecoin-pay/README.md

 - `amount`: The amount of tokens to transfer.

 **Requirements**:
-- For ERC20s, the direct caller (`msg.sender`) must have approved the Payments contract to transfer at least `amount` of the specified `token`.
+- For ERC20s, the direct caller (`msg.sender`) must have approved the FilecoinPayV1 contract to transfer at least `amount` of the specified `token`.
 - For the native token, `msg.value` must equal `amount`.

 #### `depositWithPermit(address token, address to, uint256 amount, uint256 deadline, uint8 v, bytes32 r, bytes32 s)`